DenisDvlp/denisdvlp.github.io/README.md

 # Weird C++

-### This is harder than asm because asm no yearly committee meetings.
+### This is harder than asm because asm has no yearly committee meetings.